 Adding a little salt to the butter while it is cooling may help the butter stay fresh and maintain a good taste while in the refrigerator.
 You can also store cannabutter in the freezer to extend its shelf life for a couple of weeks.
 To do this properly, pour your freshly made cannabutter into silicone ice cube trays and let it harden.
 Once solid, remove the individual butter cubes, wrap them tightly in plastic wrap, and place them in a freezer-safe container.
 Simply take a cube out of the freeze, unthaw it, and use it to make a fast-infused meal.

 Who wouldn’t want to be rewarded with some ready-made infused butter after a long day?
 The slow cooker method is one of the easiest ways to make cannabutter.
 This method is also one of the best for preventing scorching, which can ruin the flavor of stovetop varieties.
 Unlike stovetop cannabutter methods, this slow cooker recipe uses water to prevent the butter from drying out and to prevent it from burning during the infusion process.
-To make your cannabutter in a slow cooker, collect the same ingredients as listed above.
-However, instead of a saucepan, you’ll need a few different tools.
+To make your cannabutter in a slow cooker, collect the same ingredients listed above.
+However, you’ll need a few different tools instead of a saucepan.

 If you grow your own cannabis, chances are you have a lot of extra trim laying around.
 Don’t let it go to waste!
 It’s easy to turn compost into edible riches with cannabutter.
 The method is simple.
 Follow the same instructions as listed in the above Fast Cannabutter recipe, with a few tweaks.
 Here’s what to do differently: